ethanhoneycutt/Socket-Chat-Program/README.txt

 start the server with

-java Server port
+java server.Server port
 	for example,
-java Server 8080
+java server.Server 8080

 then start up a few clients with

-java Client host port
+java client.Client host port
 	for example,
-java Client 0.0.0.0 8080
+java client.Client 0.0.0.0 8080

 For each of the clients, register a username by typing